utsav0/daily-dev-tips/src/pages/posts/bash-cleanmymac-alternative.md

 echo 'All done';
 ```

-Wow, simple as that right!
+Wow, simple as that, right?

-We loop through the lines in our `files.txt`, and for each line we execute the `find` command it searches for a specific name and calls `-exec rm -rf`
+We loop through the lines in our `files.txt`, and for each line, we execute the `find` command.
+It searches for a specific name and calls `-exec rm -rf`

 The `rm` stands for `remove` and `rf` for `recursive force`.